 Objective 1: Rehabilitation

-The studio proposes the option that the new housing program could be placed in an existing structure, in any physical state, or in a vacant plot, or a combination of both.
+The studio proposes the option that the new housing, education and production program could be placed in an existing structure or in a vacant plot, or a combination of both.
 In any case, the decision of the location of the new program must involve activation of the existing urban fabric.
 The program consists of three different parts that are to be organized in relation to each other with the public spaces in between them:

-The type of housing will vary according to the social profiles we will meet in the zone, designing them in order to respond to these profiles: single seniors, artists or craftsmen alone, single parents families, families with young children or with adults, groups of adults, people who work in the house...
+The type of housing will vary according to the social profiles we will meet in the area, designing them in order to respond to these profiles: single seniors, artists or craftsmen, single-parent families, families with young children...

 Objective 2: Building communities

-There is second stage that the design should take care about, which is the relationship of the new building with the neighbourhood around.
-The outdoor spaces surrounding the project, the doorways to the street, the sequence of accesing the building, the orientation of the openings in its facade, not only in relationship to the sun, but also to the urban situation...
+There is a second stage that the design should take into account, which is the relationship of the new building with the neighbourhood around.
+The outdoor spaces surrounding the project, the doorways to the street, the sequence of access to the building, the orientation of the openings in its facade, not only in relationship to the sun, but also to the urban situation...
 Here, the Primary School, which will have an area of around 6.000m2, should help the neighbours living around and the newcomers to gather together.